awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-config-lambda-xray.md

 **Description**

-The AWSConfigRemediation\-ConfigureLambdaFunctionXRayTracing Automation document enables AWS X\-Ray live tracing on the AWS Lambda function you specify in the `FunctionName` parameter\.
+The AWSConfigRemediation\-ConfigureLambdaFunctionXRayTracing runbook enables AWS X\-Ray live tracing on the AWS Lambda function you specify in the `FunctionName` parameter\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-ConfigureLambdaFunctionXRayTracing)